By Dr. Saul Ebema.

 Suspected Awareness of Death

 I visited a hospice patient who was in this situation.
 She knew she was dying, the family knew she was dying but they all denied the fact that she was dying.
 In this context, the topic of death is discouraged.
-It’s hard to have any kind of counseling intervention in this kind of situation until after the death has occurred.
+Sadly, it’s hard to have any kind of counseling intervention in this kind of situation.